karstengresch/awesome-jboss/readme.md

 [Syndesis](https://syndesis.io) - iPaas solution, running on Kubernetes or OpenShift.
 Think of Eclipse Che but for integration: wizard based project creation, adatper selection and configuration as well as data mapping - all from within your browser.
 For the low coders/citizen developers of us.

+[Enmasse](http://enmasse.io) - A messaging subsystem for Kubernetes and OpenShift.
+Sporting latest and greatest MQTT and AMQP (amongst other protocols).

 [Apache ActiveMQ](http://activemq.apache.org) - A popular JMS implementation (JMS 1.1 in the beginning).

 [Apache Camel](http://camel.apache.org) - A routing and mediation engine for implementing most of the [enterprise integration patterns](http://www.eaipatterns.com/toc.html).
 DSLs for many languages as well as XML configuration for routing rules are available.